kaustubhagarwal/DL-Final-Project/VoiceCloning/README.md

 - no_visdom (optional): This argument is a flag (type bool).
 When set to True, it disables using Visdom for visualization altogether.

 #### ii) Vocoder
-You can run vocoder_train.py with the following optional parameters
+You can run vocoder_train.py with the following parameters
 - run_id (required): This is a string argument that the user must provide.
 It specifies a name for the current training run.
 This name is used for several purposes, similar to the previous snippet:
     - Identifies the training run for logging and organization.
     - Determines the directory where training outputs are stored (e.g., saved models).